freeCodeCamp/freeCodeCamp/guide/english/robotics/index.md

 ### Think

 A robot has to make decisions based on the input it receives from the environment and the way it is programmed.
 Autonomous functions are those which can be performed by a robot without any human input.
 Robots usually have a mixture of autonomous and controlled functions (fully autonomous robots are getting common these days).
 They have an onboard computer that facilitates the computation needed for the decision making process of a robot.
 For example, commercial consumer [quadcopters](https://en.wikipedia.org/wiki/Quadcopter) are offering a feature where the copter can be asked to follow a moving object.
 It uses the input from the camera, performs [image processing](https://en.wikipedia.org/wiki/Digital_image_processing) to distinguish the object from the environment and uses [controlled systems](https://en.wikipedia.org/wiki/Control_system) to follow the object.
-And all of this is done without any human input (ie after the copter is programmed).
+And all of this is done without any human input (i.e. after the copter is programmed).

 ### Act